Amazing Day Trip to Lamma Island (Hong Kong)

 Hung Shing Yeh Beach

-It has various facilities including changing rooms, showers, a barbeque area and some restaurants.
+It has various facilities including changing rooms, showers, a barbecue area and some restaurants.
 All of which attract tourists and locals looking to relax.

 This sandy beach isn’t as big as Power Station Beach, but it’s an interesting change of pace as you move through Lamma Island.